Doctor Light (Kimiyo Hoshi): One Year Later and 52

-In the aftermath of the ordeal, Vixen tells Kimiyo that she is taking a leave of absence from the team to recover from her injuries.
-With Red Tornado destroyed, John Stewart temporarily offworld, and Firestorm unable to return to the team, Kimi is left with no members for the JLA.
-Luckily, she is approached by Donna Troy, who joins the team alongside her friends Cyborg, Dick Grayson, and Starfire.
-With the costume given to her by Hardware destroyed, Kimiyo designs a new one, and then travels to Metropolis to recruit Mon-El and the Guardian.
-Kimiyo briefly appears during the War of the Supermen, where she and the rest of the JLA attempt to repel General Zod's invasion forces.
+Afterward, Donna Troy, Cyborg, Dick Grayson, and Starfire join the Justice League.
+With the costume given to her by Hardware destroyed, Kimiyo designs a new one and travels to Metropolis to recruit Mon-El and Guardian.
+Kimiyo briefly appears during the War of the Supermen, where she and the rest of the JLA attempt to repel General Zod's invasion.